3703781/MWLib/readme.md

 ## Want to contribute?

-If you want to help the MWLib project, there are some guidlines:
+If you want to help the MWLib project, here are some guidlines:
 - Respect my coding style.
 - Avoid to commit several features in one commit.
 - Make your modification compact - don't reformat source code in your request.